ndestor/VoipP2T/README.md

 - Documentations/VoipTAT - Description Logiciel.pdf: Describe the logical architecture of the software
 - Documentations/VoipTAT - Guide utilisateur.pdf: User-Guide manual

-For more informations, read documents present in "Documentations" dir.
+For more information regarding the code, some UML diagrams are presents in the source code.